Finding New Poverty Definitions in Bolivia

 The national research team then analysed the seventeen lists.
 The team members who had first hand experience of poverty compiled a collection of dimensions based on the work of the eight peer groups who had also experienced poverty.
 The team members who had no direct experience of poverty developed a list of dimensions from the other nine groups.
 The national team then worked to put together the two lists of dimensions using the Merging Knowledge methodology.
 They divided into groups according to background and then came together to agree on a final list of dimensions that represented the views of all 17 peer groups.

 Then in late June, another Merging Knowledge seminar gathered 32 of the participants from the original peer groups.
 The goal of this gathering was to validate the final list of dimensions and to compare them to real life in Bolivia.

 The June seminar demonstrated that everyone can contribute to this sort of research work so long as they are committed to understanding other people’s point of view.
 This is something ATD Fourth World has worked on for many years in a variety of research projects: creating the conditions that are needed for people with very different perspectives and experiences to work together to combine what they know into a more comprehensive understanding.

 Bolivia’s national research team has submitted their list of poverty dimensions to the international research project.
 The national team will also take part in work on the lists from the five other participating countries.
 This research involving so many different groups of people – researchers, NGO’s, government representatives, practitioners, and people with first hand experience of poverty – has the potential to produce a new set of dimensions that will shed light on poverty eradication efforts around the world.

-ATD Fourth World is developing a report, to be released in early 2019, on the results of this research.
+ATD Fourth World is developing an international report, to be released in the first half of 2019, on the results of this research.
 ATD national teams that took part in the research with also be releasing reports in 2019.